nesi/support-docs/docs/General/Announcements/Transitioning_to_Maui_-_Everything_you_need_to_Know.md

-Unless you have advised us otherwise, all the data you have stored on Kupe's  `/home, /nesi/project`, and `/nesi/nobackup` filesystems has been transferred to Maui's `/home, /nesi/project`, and `/nesi/nobackup` filesystems.
+Unless you have advised us otherwise, all the data you have stored on Kupe's  `/home, /nesi/project`, and `/nesi/nobackup` filesystems has been transferred to Māui's `/home, /nesi/project`, and `/nesi/nobackup` filesystems.

 **Syncing will continue until you delete the files**: